FOREX-Yen soars to 4-month peak after surprise BOJ policy tweak

 The 10-year JGB yield JP10YTN=JBTC jumped to 0.46% from the previous cap at 0.25%.
 It pulled equivalent U.S. Treasury yields higher as well, with the 10-year US10YT=RR soaring to the highest this month at 3.711%.

-The U.S. dollar index =USD sank though, dropping 0.31% to 104.30, bringing it back to the middle of its trading range this month of 103.44-105.90.
+The U.S. dollar index =USD sank, dropping 0.21% to 104.42 and returning to the middle of its trading range this month of 103.44 to 105.90.
 The index measures the greenback against the yen and five other major peers, including the euro and sterling.

-It had been moving toward the top of that range before the BOJ announcement as investors continued to digest the Federal Reserve's message of higher interest rates for longer.
+It had been moving towards the top of that range before the BOJ announcement as investors continued to digest the Federal Reserve's message of higher interest rates for longer.

-The euro EUR=EBS was flat at $1.0609, holding on to Monday's 0.23% gain following an upbeat reading of German business morale.
-Earlier that day, if had languished at the lowest since Dec.
-13 at $1.05755.
+The yen's gains were broad, with the euro tumbling about 3% to the lowest since Dec.
+2 at 140.90 yen EURJPY=EBS and sterling also sliding some 3% to the lowest since Oct.
+12 at 160.87 yen.

+"You can look across any yen pair and they look very similar – strength to the yen to the detriment to the currency you trade it against," Matt Simpson, market analyst at City Index, wrote in an email.

+"From here is looks as though USD/JPY could be headed for 130 now that it has broken to a new cycle low."

-New Zealand's dollar dropped 0.6% to $0.6326 after a big decline in a survey of local business confidence.
+Against the greenback, New Zealand's dollar dropped as much as 1% to $0.6301, a two-week low, extending earlier declines following a big drop in a survey of local business confidence.

 World FX rateshttps://tmsnrt.rs/2RBWI5E